 Although heat is in the name, you can use a heat pump for AC.
-It works by transferring heat instead of generating it (the way a furnace does) which is why it is used as a heating and cooling appliance.
-It's true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of their efficiency.
+It works by moving heat instead of creating it (the way a furnace does) which is why it is used as a heating and cooling appliance.
+It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of energy efficiency.
 Just compare these two high quality systems from Lennox.

 XC25 Air Conditioner